 George Haarman, PsyD, LMFT

-Financial: Dr. George Haarman maintains a private practice and is adjunct faculty at Spalding University, Jefferson Community College, and Bellarmine University.
-He receives royalties as a published author.
-Dr. Haarman receives a speaking honorarium and recording royalties from PESI, Inc. He has no relevant financial relationships with ineligible organizations.
+Financial: Dr. George Haarman maintains a private practice and is an adjunct professor Spalding University, Jefferson Community College, and Bellarmine University.
+He receives a speaking honorarium and recording royalties from PESI, Inc. He has no relevant financial relationships with ineligible organizations.

 Non-financial: Dr. George Haarman is a member of the American Psychological Association and the Kentucky Psychological Association.